“You don’t really have 7 kids, do you?!”

 4. COURAGE: Possess and show the strength and nerve to follow through to implement the consequences—even if/when INCONVENIENT for you!

-5. CONSISTENCY: Be boringly predictable so the child knows you will absolutely NOT WAIVER and will always do what you say you’ll do.
+5. CONSISTENCY: Be boringly predictable so the child knows you will absolutely NOT WAVER and will always do what you say you’ll do.

 We trust you will implement the “5 Cs” where and when you need them as you build responsible children.
 Remember, strong parenting beats weak parenting …

 So, which of our “5 Cs” do you need to work on most?
 Comment away!